At the end of this module, you will be able to:

 Sites that index and collect grey literature are also growing in number.
 Examples include:

-- Bielefeld Academic Search Engine (BASE) searches over 130 documents from over 6,457 sources.
+- Bielefeld Academic Search Engine (BASE) searches over 210 million documents.

 - Open Grey holds references to over 700,000 pieces of European grey literature.